NDIS plans and changes in your child’s situation or details

-If your child has an NDIS plan, you must let the National Disability Insurance Agency (NDIA) know about changes in your child’s or family’s circumstances.
+If your child has an NDIS plan and your child’s or family’s situation or details change, you must let the National Disability Insurance Agency (NDIA) know.

-Here are some examples of changes you need to tell the NDIA about:
+Here are examples of changes you need to tell the NDIA about:

 - Your child’s support needs change.